cincuranet/blog/_posts/2014-10-26-233484-how-slow-the-lock-statement-actually-is.md

 category: none
 layout: post
 ---
 When I'm teaching my ["parallel-threading-asynchronous-locking-synchronization" course][1] I discuss the [`lock` statement][2] a lot.
-Not only because it's probably most widely used "lock", but also because it's pretty easy to fall into a trap if you don't know what's going on behind the scenes and around you.
+Not only because it's probably the most widely used "lock", but also because it's pretty easy to fall into a trap if you don't know what's going on behind the scenes and around you.

 Anyway.
 I often show how the `lock` is translated into `try`-`finally` block and that it does not come for free.
-And among other things I'm trying to get into brains of the people I'm teaching is that you should spent as less time as possible inside `lock` as possible (of course, with some exceptions) - less contention equals less waiting hence more resources used for real work.
+And among other things I'm trying to get into the brains of the people I'm teaching is that you should spent as less time as possible inside `lock` (of course, with some exceptions) - less contention equals less waiting hence more resources used for real work.

 <!-- excerpt -->